aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

     b.
 Once the stack marked “IsolatedClusterWithAD” is CREATE_COMPLETE the process is finished

 15. You have successfully deployed the infrastructure needed to run ParallelCluster in an isolated environment and launched a sample cluster that has Active Directory integration.
-16. You can now login to the ParallelClusterAdminNode using Systems Manager
+16. You can now login to each node using Systems Manager

     a.
-Navigate to EC2->Instances and select the box next to instance named ParallelClusterAdminNode.
+Navigate to EC2->Instances and, for example, select the box next to instance named ParallelClusterAdminNode.
 Then select Connect.

     ![](images/EC2-Connect-AD.PNG)

     b.
 Select Session Manager and click on Connect

-17. You can also login to the Head Node from the ParallelClusterAdminNode with a user that is authenticated to Active Directory
+    c.
+Note that users will need access to the AWS Console in order to use Systems Manager.

+17. Logging into the cluster

     a.
-From the CLI of the ParallelClusterAdminNode, type ‘ssh user000@HEAD_NODE_PRIVATE_IP’.
+Administrators can also login to the Head Node from the ParallelClusterAdminNode with a user that is authenticated to Active Directory.
+First, connect to the ParallelClusterAdminNode using SSH or Systems Manager.
+From the CLI of the ParallelClusterAdminNode, type ‘ssh cluster-admin@HEAD_NODE_PRIVATE_IP’.
 You can find the IP of the head node by navigating to EC2->Instances->Check the box next to head node and you will see the IP address on the bottom right as shown below.

     ![](images/private-IP-ad.PNG)

-18. Input the password you created before the CloudFormation template was launched.
+    Input the cluster-admin password you created before the CloudFormation template was launched.
 You are now logged into the head node.

 ![](images/head-node-login-ad.PNG)

+    b.
+Users can connect to the login nodes with a user that is authenticated to Active Directory.
+First, connect to the ParallelClusterAdminNode using SSH or Systems Manager.
+From the CLI of the ParallelClusterAdminNode, type ‘ssh user000@LOGIN_NODE_PRIVATE_IP’.
+Note that users will be connecting to the Login Nodes and NOT the Head Node which is the case for Administrators.
+Keep in mind that you can optionally configure a private connection from on premise locations into AWS (such as Site to Site VPN or Direct Connect Private Vif) so that users can directly access the Login Nodes.
+This would make the jump box to the ParallelClusterAdminNode unnecesary.
+Another option is to restrict Systems Manager access for users to only allow them to connect to the Login Nodes.
+See this [link](https://repost.aws/knowledge-center/ssm-session-manager-control-access) for more details.

 19. You can also launch new clusters from the CLI of the ParrallelClusterAdminNode